dacb/codebase_travis_deprecated/README.md

 `pip freeze > requirements.txt`
 * Create a `.travis.yml` file in the root of the repository.
 It should have at least the following sections:
 ```
+# what language the build will be configured for
 language: python

 # specify what versions of python will be used